eeexcellent/food-fetch/README.md

 - `GET /restaurants` - Retrieve a list of restaurants;
 - `GET /restaurants/:id` - Retrieve an information about the restaurant by it's ID;
 - `GET /restaurants/:id/food` - Retrieve an information about food list of the restaurant by it's ID;
-- `GET /restaurants/:restaurant_id/food/:food_id` - Retrieve an information about a specific restaurant food by their ID;
+- `GET /restaurants/:restaurant_id/food/:food_id` - Retrieve an information about a specific restaurant food by their ID.

 ## Order Endpoints